ocelotpotpie/FreedomChat/README.md

 ## The Definitive Chat Report Disabler
 FreedomChat is a very simple plugin that makes player chat unreportable.
 FreedomChat completely disables chat reporting for 1.19+ without other negative consequences and maximum compatibility.

-> **Note**
-> CraftBukkit (and thus both Spigot and Paper) currently do exactly what FreedomChat does for player public chat messages.
-This is not the case for vanilla commands (`/msg`, `/say`) which will currently be signed.
-This plugin protects you from reporting of both.

 ## Installation
 Installing this plugin is very simple.
 Just download it and put it in your plugins folder.
 There is no configuration, it is always active.

-If you get an error when the plugin is enabling, you have likely downloaded the wrong version!
+If you get an error when the plugin is enabling or when the players are joining, you have likely downloaded the wrong version!
 Each Minecraft version has its own plugin version.

 ## Comparison